How is mentoring done?

 In fact, it will look something like this:

-Once you've made the decision to start training, you will get access to the magic "Start course" button form "Training" menu.
+Once you've made the decision to start training, you will get access to the magic "Start quest" button form "Training" menu.

 After the first task have been reviewed, you will take the next one and so on until you reach your goal which is to build a complete and successfully running web application.